-7.0 Magnitude Earthquake Strikes In Aegean Sea, At Least 16 Dead In Turkey And Greece
+7.0 Magnitude Earthquake Strikes In Aegean Sea; At Least 14 Dead In Turkey And Greece

-At least 16 people died in Turkey and Greece Friday, after a powerful earthquake struck off the shore of a Greek island in the eastern Aegean Sea.
-Emergency crews are working to find victims and survivors of the earthquake, which registered a magnitude of 7.0, according to the U.S. Geological Survey.
-More than 100 aftershocks have been felt, Turkish officials say.
+At least 14 people died Friday in Turkey and Greece after a powerful earthquake struck off the shore of a Greek island in the eastern Aegean Sea.
+Emergency crews are working to find victims and survivors of the earthquake, which registered a magnitude 7.0, according to the U.S. Geological Survey.
+More than 100 aftershocks have been felt, Turkish officials said.

 The earthquake's worst effects are being reported in western Turkey, where officials say 12 people are dead and more than 400 are injured.
 At least 17 buildings were destroyed or damaged in Izmir — one of Turkey's largest cities, which was known in antiquity as Smyrna.